comet-ml/comet-examples/integrations/model-training/sagemaker/log_custom_scripts/README.md

 By using Comet, users can streamline their workflows while benefiting from Sagemaker's powerful infrastructure orchestration and model deployment capabilities.

-## Logging to Comet with the Sagemaker SDK

-### Logging Custom Scripts with Comet and Sagemaker
+## Logging Custom Scripts with Comet and Sagemaker
 Comet requires minimal changes to your existing Sagemaker workflow in order to get up and running.
 Let’s take a look at a simple example that uses the Sagemaker SDK and Notebook instances to run a custom script.

 ```